flybywiresim/manuals/Contributing.md

 - Check for spelling errors.

 ##### Fonts
 - It is recommended to base the fonts on researches for aviation.
-Here is a study from Nasa on the subject: tps://ti.arc.nasa.gov/m/profile/adegani/Flight-Deck_Documentation.pdf
+[Here](https://ti.arc.nasa.gov/m/profile/adegani/Flight-Deck_Documentation.pdf) is a study from Nasa on the subject.